grzegorzmazur/yacas/docs/tutorial/index.rst

 will be replaced with the values of these variables.

 ====================================
-The practice of programming in Yacas
+The practice of programming in yacas
 ====================================

-When you become more proficient in working with Yacas you will be doing more and more sophisticated calculations.
+When you become more proficient in working with yacas you will be doing more and more sophisticated calculations.
 For such calculations it is generally necessary to write little programs.
-In real life you will usually write these programs in a text editor, and then start Yacas, load the text file you just wrote, and try out the calculation.
-Generally this is an iterative process, where you go back to the text editor to modify something, and then go back to Yacas, type ``restart`` and then reload the file.
+In real life you will usually write these programs in a text editor, and then start yacas, load the text file you just wrote, and try out the calculation.
+Generally this is an iterative process, where you go back to the text editor to modify something, and then go back to yacas, type ``restart`` and then reload the file.

-On this site you can run Yacas in a little window called a Yacas calculation center (the same as the one below this tutorial).
+On this site you can run yacas in a little window called a yacas calculation center (the same as the one below this tutorial).
 On page there is tab that contains a Yacas calculation center.
 If you click on that tab you will be directed to a larger calculation center than the